tony-42069/X-Election-Tracker/README.md

 ## The Race to November 5th: Trump vs Harris

 A real-time sentiment analysis dashboard tracking public opinion on X (formerly Twitter) for the unprecedented 2024 presidential race between Donald Trump and Kamala Harris.
-Watch as the sentiment battle unfolds, updated every 12 hours until the polls open!
+Watch as the sentiment battle unfolds, updated every hour between now and until the polls open November 5th!

 ![Sentiment Tracker Demo](placeholder-for-your-screenshot.png)